altfatterz/altfatterz.github.io/_posts/2020-01-25-graphql-server-and-client.md

 It is strongly typed, the schema defines the GraphQL API's type system.
 It defines the possible objects that a client can access.
 A client can find information about the schema via introspection.

-In this blog post we are going to develop a simple GraphQL server and client in Java.
+In this blog post we are going to develop a simple GraphQL server and client in Kotlin/Java.
 First we define the GraphQL schema with the following root types.

 ```graphql